ioBroker/adapter-dev/README.md

 -   `--io-package`: Path to the io-package.json file.
 Short: `-p`.
 Default: `./io-package.json`
 -   `--admin`: Path to the admin directory.
 Short: `-a`.
 Default: `./admin`
 -   `--words`: Path to the words.js file.
 Short: `-w`.
 Default: searches it in the admin directory, either `<admin-dir>/words.js` or `<admin-dir>/js/words.js`.
 -   `--base`: Path to the english i18n file, multiple files are possible.
 Short: `-b`.
-Default: searches it in the admin directory, it will be `<admin-dir>/i18n/en/translations.json` or/and `<admin-dir>/src/i18n/en.json`: Specify a subset of languages to be translated.
+Default: searches it in the admin directory, it will be `<admin-dir>/i18n/en/translations.json` or/and `<admin-dir>/src/i18n/en.json`
+-   `--languages`: Specify a subset of languages to be translated.
 Short `-l`.
 Default: all languages.
--   `--languages:

 ### `translate` Command